INFO-4602-5602/spring-2018-final-projects-vis-buffs/Submission/Readme.md

  - drag the black threshold bar to change to cut-off and visualize changes in prediction result.

 6) Feature Ranking
+- mouseover to see the score of each feature, the score indicates the importance of each feature in rating prediction.

 7) Tree Model
 - click the "Accuracy" button to start the decision tree demo, we use 100 users data to test the accuracy.